 - 1. Team Competition - a.
 The Game - 1) A game consists of three periods of nine minutes each.
 There shall be a one-minute rest between each period. - 2) Play starts with a face-off at the center circle.
 The face-off starts at the sound of the referee's whistle.
-The referee will call "sticks" before the face off whistle is blown. - 3) After a goal is scored, play will resume at the center circle with a face-off. - 4) The team with the most goals after three periods is the winner.
+The referee will call "sticks" before the face off whistle is blown.

+- 3) After a goal is scored, play will resume at the center circle with a face-off. - 4) The team with the most goals after three periods is the winner.
 If the score is tied at the end of the third period, play shall resume with a six-minute overtime period.
 If the game remains tied at the end of the first overtime, the game shall be decided by Golden Goal (first goal scored). - a) The overtime player line-up is at the coaches discretion.
 The six minute overtime period represents two three-minute substitution periods.
-Centers and wheelchair goal keepers are eligible for one extra substitution period in overtime games.

-- 5) The puck may be advanced only by the player's sticks.
+Centers and wheelchair goal keepers are eligible for one extra substitution period in overtime games. - 5) The puck may be advanced only by the player's sticks.
 Only the goalkeeper may handle the puck with his/her hands or other parts of the body.
 Players may trap the puck with their feet or sticks only. - 6) Divisions for the Team Competition shall be determined by the teams' performance at Area competition and during divisioning rounds.
 Note: PHSAT will not be used for divisioning. - b.
-Player Substitutions and Position Definitions - 1) The game clock will be stopped at the 4 1/2 minute mark of each period for substitutions which allows for six substitution periods.
+Player Substitutions and Position Definitions - 1) The game clock will be stopped at the 4 1/2 minute mark of each period for substitutions which allows for six substitution periods and will be 1 minute long.
 Substitution patterns are left to the discretion of the coach, as long as: - a) Each athlete competes in a minimum of two 4 1/2 minute substitution periods.
-The athlete may be substituted in consecutive periods or at any substitution period during the game. - 1) Failure to play all players in the minimum two substitution periods shall result in the forfeiture of the game. - Exceptions will include illness, injury, disciplinary issues, and/or to help level competition in a miss matched game.
-The final decision rests with the competition director and the games rules committee. - b) There will be no substitutions on the fly, however, substitutions between offensive and defensive players can occur during stoppage of play with notification to the referee. - 2) For competitions (chapter, area, local, etc.) other than national or international competitions, it is recommended that team consist of 10-12 players. - 3) A substitution monitoring system has been implemented showing names, numbers, and key positions of the players.
+The athlete may be substituted in consecutive periods or at any substitution period during the game. - Failure to play all players in the minimum two substitution periods shall result in the forfeiture of the game. - Exceptions will include illness, injury, disciplinary issues, and/or to help level competition in a miss matched game.
+The final decision rests with the competition director and the games rules committee. - b) There will be no substitutions on the fly, however, substitutions between offensive and defensive players can occur during stoppage of play with approval from the referee.
+A coach cannot enter the rink to make this change during a offensive and defensive athlete switch. - 2) For competitions (chapter, area, local, etc.) other than national or international competitions, it is recommended that team consist of 10-12 players. - 3) A substitution monitoring system has been implemented showing names, numbers, and key positions of the players.
 The substitution chart also shows the substitution periods that each athlete will be participating in.
-Substitutions for injuries and behavior problems are permissible. - 4) Coaches are no longer required to submit a roster to the scorers table before each game.
+Substitutions for injuries and behavior problems are permissible. - Coaches are no longer required to submit a roster to the scorers table before each game.
 Team rosters for all teams will be at the scorer's table before the tournament begins.
+Coaches must enter athlete jersey numbers at the score tables prior to the game starting.
 Each delegation will declare their rosters at the coaches meeting and those confirmed rosters will be the official rosters for each score sheet.